chcggdhbdshgdfh/ECLRT-DETR/README.md

 Directly run the train.py file in the project, before running, you need to change the yaml file path of the model and the dataset configuration yaml file path

 ## Visualization

+The first column shows the ground truth annotations, the second column shows the prediction results of YOLOv8, and the third column shows the prediction results of ECLRT-DETR.

 ### Comparison of ship scene target detection
 ![Comparison of ship scene target detection](https://github.com/chcggdhbdshgdfh/ECLRT-DETR/blob/master/Visualization/ship1.jpg)
 ![Comparison of ship scene target detection](https://github.com/chcggdhbdshgdfh/ECLRT-DETR/blob/master/Visualization/ship2.jpg)